Mircoxi/storinator/docs/source/api.rst

 that the object should be considered to be "expired".
 Attempting to access the item after this time will remove it from the user's system.

-:code:`protected` - A boolean value specifying whether the object is "read only".
+:code:`protect` - A boolean value specifying whether the object is "read only".
 It cannot be altered or deleted without explicitly setting the force parameter on the delete function.

 .. _localstorageobject: